kerathy/Statement/README.md

 I didn't use any tools in the post I wrote before; it was a draft.
 It's similar to "handwriting," a simile.
 This statement was rewritten and finished on January 16, 2022, and updated on Feb 6, 2022.

 Please don't confuse me with anyone else; up till now (May 2023), I've only lived in China and the United States.
 I am not a twin.
 I have never visited other countries.
 This page was updated on May 10, 2023.
 If there is anything else I should clarify, please email me.
+Just in case there is any online blind dating scam.
+I am not familiar with them.

 I rewrite things very quickly, so don't worry about that; there won't be any writing issues with my work.